This post covers How To Create Compute (i.e. Linux, Windows Machine or with any other O.S. ) on Oracle Cloud (OCI)

 - If you don’t have an Oracle Trial Account then go and register using my step by step activity guide absolutely FREE

-- Create a Linux or Windows Machine (Make sure you have SSH keys ready if you are creating machine on Linux)
+- Create a Linux or Windows Machine (Make sure you have SSH keys ready if you are creating a machine on Linux)

 - Connect to Machine you have created so for Linux use Putty or for windows use Remote Desktop or RDP